The Ritz Dance Performance, June 1978

 Practicing every spare second we could find, we were now able

 to remember the pattern.
+Sort of.
 That was the good news.
 The bad

 news was that neither of us could remember the entire pattern at the same time.